Deanfield En-Suite Guest House

 Parkend itself is superbly positioned at the heart of the Forest, putting many amenities within easy reach.
 Our location could hardly be better, as many regular visitors will testify.

 Deanfield and Deanfield Coach House back onto the RSPB's Nagshead Nature Reserve and cycle & walking trails surround the village, and start from the gate.
 The famous Dean Forest Railway runs to unspoilt Parkend.
 Golf and fishing are nearby with Lydney, Coleford and Clearwell Caves being just 4 miles away.

 From Ross-on-Wye in the north to Chepstow in the south, Gloucester in the east and Monmouth in the west, nowhere in the Forest is more than half an hour away by car from Deanfield or Deanfield Coach House.
-Picturesque Parkend village has a Post Office, cricket green, pubs with restaurants, shops, an Inn, cafe and cycle hire.
+Picturesque Parkend village has a Post Office, cricket green, pubs with restaurants, shops, an Inn and cycle hire.